karsumit94/andrewholsted.github.io/_posts/2012-10-01-Fullcalendar-and-recurring-events.md

 So that is the basic flow of how I add recurring events to the calendar.
 I won't get into editing events or deleting events in detail.
 Deleting an event is as simple as making an AJAX request with the parent_id and deleting the relevant row from the parent_events table.
 To edit an event (in my case) you are only editing one instance of an event.
 Simply make an AJAX request using the current event_id and update the row in your events table to the new start time and end time.

 That's about it.
-If you have questions feel free to send me an email on the contact page and I'll do my best to help you out.
+If you have questions feel free to get in touch and I'll do my best to help you out.